Property at valuation, policy for surpluses and deficits, level 3 hierarchy disclosures for unobservable inputs

 Sensitivity analysis

 Changes in the FMT, or the multiple could materially impact the valuation of the freehold and long leasehold properties, and as such they are both considered to be significant estimates in the current period.
+The carrying value of properties to which these estimates apply is £4,407m (2024 £4,260m).

 FMT

-In the current period, FMT has increased by 6% over the prior period’s adjusted FMT, excluding the sites with investment in the current period which are only assessed for impairment.
+In the current period, FMT has increased by 1% over the prior period’s FMT, excluding the sites with investment in the current period which are only assessed for impairment.
 Given trading has now normalised following the disruption caused by the Covid pandemic in 2020, and there is a more stable inflationary environment, a return to pre Covid FMT movements is considered to be within range of reasonably possible outcomes.
 Over the three years reported prior to Covid the average movement in the FMT of the revalued estate was 1%.
-Assuming multiples remain stable, it is estimated that a 1% reduction in the FMT would generate an approximate £37m reduction in the valuation.
-A 1% increase in the FMT is estimated to generate an approximate £36m increase in the valuation.
+Assuming multiples remain stable, it is estimated that a 1% reduction in the FMT would generate an approximate £36m reduction in the valuation.
+A 1% increase in the FMT is estimated to generate an approximate £38m increase in the valuation.
 The sensitivity does not apply to sites with spot valuations as these valuations are independent of reported operating profits.
 Any change to the spot valuations would not be material.

 Multiples

 Valuation multiples are determined at an individual brand level.
 Over the last three financial periods, the weighted average brand multiple has moved by an average of 0.1, which is considered to be within the range of reasonably possible outcomes for future movements in multiples.
 It is estimated that a 0.1 reduction in the multiple would generate an approximate £42m reduction in the valuation.
-A 0.1 increase to the multiple is estimated to generate an approximate £41m increase in the valuation.
+A 0.1 increase to the multiple is estimated to generate an approximate £44m increase in the valuation.

 Impairment review